• DIY

 Opening a single window in a room really doesn’t seem to make much difference, but if you open two windows, especially two different windows on two different walls, you will create a breeze that goes through the room, in one window and out the other.

-If your house is getting full sunlight on the roof, it’s heating up the inside of your home.
-Sometimes it heats it up more than the air outside!
+If your house is getting full sunlight on the roof, it’s heating the inside of your home.
+Sometimes it heats it more than the air outside!
 Having a breeze come through window-to-window exhausts that heated-up air and at the same time bring in that outside air that may be cooler.

 Even if the two air temperatures are the same air that is moving always gives you the impression of being cooler.
 So it’s almost always beneficial to open your windows and allow that breeze to come through.